 Interest and other expense, net primarily consists of interest expense partially offset by income from our investment holdings.
 Interest expense in the current year is primarily attributable to the Notes and in prior years was primarily attributable to our now extinguished term loan and imputed interest on acquisition-related consideration payable.
 It also includes the amortization of discounts on debt and amortization of deferred financing costs related to our various debt arrangements.
-The adoption of ASU 2020-06 this quarter reduced our reported interest expense as it relates to our convertible senior notes.
+The adoption of ASU 2020-06 during the first quarter of 2022 reduced our reported interest expense as it relates to our convertible senior notes.